 Evacuation because of unsanitary conditions

 The city may evacuate an unsafe dwelling that is hazardous to the health and safety of its occupants.
-The tenant’s belongings are put in storage, and the tenant can get them back.
+In these situations, the city assists tenants with their relocation or temporary lodging process.

 Visit the following websites for more information: